You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 Use water, household cleaner or dish detergent, and a clean sponge or cloth to wipe down any exposed surfaces.

 Do a final once-over with plain water and a clean sponge or cloth.
 Now, your paint removal project is complete.

 To thoroughly remove paint from wood, you need more than a scraper and some sandpaper.
-If you want to do the process the right way, you need to think about the surface, the tools, and the best wood paint remover options.
+If you want to do the process the right way, you need to think about the surface, the tools required, and the best wood paint remover options.

-It's not an easy job, so you have to want to put in the effort.
-If you don't, search professional paint strippers and choose one to handle it for you.
+It’s not an easy job, so you have to want to put in the effort to pull off this DIY job.
+If you don’t, search for professional paint strippers and simply choose one to handle this task for you.

 Once you’ve finished removing paint from wood and cleaning up to your satisfaction, you can decide on the next steps: a new finish and products to use to make the wood surface shine.